-- Example 2: A one-time sale of property is not an activity that is regularly conducted and therefore does not generate unrelated business income unless the property was used in an unrelated business activity or was debt-financed. - Example 3: A church is located in the downtown section of a city.
+- Example 1: If a church sells sandwiches at a local community event for only two weeks, the IRS likely would not treat this as the regular conduct of a trade or business. - Example 2: A one-time sale of property is not an activity that is regularly conducted and therefore does not generate unrelated business income unless the property was used in an unrelated business activity or was debt-financed. - Example 3: A church is located in the downtown of a city.
 Each Saturday, the church parking lot is operated commercially to accommodate shoppers.
 Even though the business activity is carried on for only one day each week on a year-round basis, this constitutes the regular conduct of a trade or business.
 It is subject to the unrelated business income tax.